How to Manage Your Depression When The World Seems to be in Chaos

 #4 – Take care of yourself.

 One thing that I realized when I was taking inventory of what was making me depressed was that I had stopped taking care of myself.
 I was so depressed that I wasn’t walking everyday like I usually did.
-I was travelling a lot so I wasn’t eating well.
+I was traveling a lot so I wasn’t eating well.
 My sleep was off and I was drinking more than usual.

 A big part of being strong enough to deal with overwhelm is taking care of yourself.
 Keeping your body and mind healthy gives you the tools that you need for overcoming overwhelm for a life of success.